 We always love visiting places with a rich history and Zollverein has that in spades.

-Being the Red Dot Design Museum today means that it not only has its own history, but is host to both past, present and future stories as well.
+Being the Red Dot Design Museum today means that it not only has its own history.
+It is host to both past, present and future stories as well.
 By arranging the awards ceremony the library of notable design innovations expands and new bonds are created through the mingling of market leading companies in their respective fields.

 Today’s domicile of the Red Dot Design Museum: boiler house at Zollverein coal mine (from 1997)